iechor/docs/content/desktop/support.md

 ### What is not supported?

-Docker Desktop excludes support for the following types of issues:
+iEchor Desktop excludes support for the following types of issues:

 * Use on or in conjunction with hardware or software other than that specified in the applicable documentation
 * Running on unsupported operating systems, including beta/preview versions of operating systems
 * Running containers of a different architecture using emulation
-* Support for the Docker engine, Docker CLI, or other bundled Linux components
+* Support for the iEchor engine, iEchor CLI, or other bundled Linux components
 * Support for Kubernetes
 * Features labeled as experimental
 * System/Server administration activities
 * Supporting Desktop as a production runtime
 * Scale deployment/multi-machine installation of Desktop
 * Routine product maintenance (data backup, cleaning disk space and configuring log rotation)
-* Third-party applications not provided by Docker
+* Third-party applications not provided by iEchor
-* Altered or modified Docker software
+* Altered or modified iEchor software
-* Defects in the Docker software due to hardware malfunction, abuse, or improper use
+* Defects in the iEchor software due to hardware malfunction, abuse, or improper use
-* Any version of the Docker software other than the latest version
+* Any version of the iEchor software other than the latest version
-* Reimbursing and expenses spent for third-party services not provided by Docker
+* Reimbursing and expenses spent for third-party services not provided by iEchor
-* Docker Support excludes training, customization, and integration
+* iEchor Support excludes training, customization, and integration

 >Note
 >
-> Support for [running Docker Desktop in a VM or VDI environment](vm-vdi.md) is only available to Docker Business customers.
+> Support for [running iEchor Desktop in a VM or VDI environment](vm-vdi.md) is only available to iEchor Business customers.

 ### What versions are supported?

-We currently only offer support for the latest version of Docker Desktop.
+We currently only offer support for the latest version of iEchor Desktop.
 If you are running an older version, you may be asked to upgrade before we investigate your support request.

-### How many machines can I get support for Docker Desktop on?
+### How many machines can I get support for iEchor Desktop on?

-As a Pro user you can get support for Docker Desktop on a single machine.
+As a Pro user you can get support for iEchor Desktop on a single machine.
-As a Team, you can get support for Docker Desktop for the number of machines equal to the number of seats as part of your plan.
+As a Team, you can get support for iEchor Desktop for the number of machines equal to the number of seats as part of your plan.

 ### What OS’s are supported?

-Docker Desktop is available for Mac, Linux, and Windows.
+iEchor Desktop is available for Mac, Linux, and Windows.
 The supported version information can be found on the following pages:

 * [Mac system requirements](install/mac-install.md#system-requirements)
 * [Windows system requirements](install/windows-install.md#system-requirements)
 * [Linux system requirements](install/linux-install.md#system-requirements)

-### How is personal diagnostic data handled in Docker Desktop?
+### How is personal diagnostic data handled in iEchor Desktop?

-When uploading diagnostics to help Docker with investigating issues, the uploaded diagnostics bundle may contain personal data such as usernames and IP addresses.
-The diagnostics bundles are only accessible to Docker, Inc. employees who are directly involved in diagnosing Docker Desktop issues.
+When uploading diagnostics to help iEchor with investigating issues, the uploaded diagnostics bundle may contain personal data such as usernames and IP addresses.
+The diagnostics bundles are only accessible to iEchor, Inc. employees who are directly involved in diagnosing iEchor Desktop issues.

-By default, Docker, Inc. will delete uploaded diagnostics bundles after 30 days.
-You may also request the removal of a diagnostics bundle by either specifying the diagnostics ID or via your GitHub ID (if the diagnostics ID is mentioned in a GitHub issue).
-Docker, Inc. will only use the data in the diagnostics bundle to investigate specific user issues but may derive high-level (non personal) metrics such as the rate of issues from it.
+By default, iEchor, Inc. will delete uploaded diagnostics bundles after 30 days.
+You may also request the removal of a diagnostics bundle by either specifying the diagnostics ID or via your GitHub ID (if the diagnostics ID is mentioned in a GitHub issue). iEchor, Inc. will only use the data in the diagnostics bundle to investigate specific user issues but may derive high-level (non personal) metrics such as the rate of issues from it.

-For more information, see [Docker Data Processing Agreement](https://www.docker.com/legal/data-processing-agreement).
+For more information, see [iEchor Data Processing Agreement](https://www.iechor.com/legal/data-processing-agreement).